wirdehall/transition-router-react/README.md

 | useNavigate      | Returns a function for navigating.
 Is the only way you should navigate inside your applicaiton.<br>The only exception would be if you are navigating outside of react context, for example in redux or something like that.
 Then you can use the navigate function returned in `RouterReturnType`.  |
 | useLocationPath  | Returns current urlPath works both in SSR context and in browser. |
 | useParams        | Returns an object with url params defined in your routes.
 Not to be confused with get params in the url. |

+### Link Component API
+A small Link component to use instead of a-tags in your project.

+For examples and documentation read the [link.md](./docs/link.md).

 ## How to use